You are here

 - Comprehensive two-day on-campus orientation

-- Online courses with 4 executive on-campus sessions (2-3 days per session; October, February, June, October) (August or January new student orientation pending if admitted Fall or Spring entry)
+- Online courses with four executive on-campus sessions (two to three days per session; October, February, June, October) (August or January new student orientation pending if admitted Fall or Spring entry)

 - Pursue your degree without leaving your job

 - Faculty with broad experience in advanced clinical practice, leadership and patient safety

 - DNP project can be conducted at your place of employment